-Strategy: Increase the square footage of native plantings throughout the Village of River Forest (VRF) to support

-Plant sun and shade gardens composed exclusively of native species on village-owned parkways to attract native pollinators and butterflies

-- Encourage residents to participate by offering these gardens at no cost as an activity for children as part of a Green Block Party - Offer gardens to schools throughout the village at no cost as an activity for Green Groups (e.g., Green4Good, Trinity HS Horticulture Club, etc.) - Hire The Deep Roots Project to do the garden prep, planting, spring clean-up and mulching; depend upon the resident garden host to water, weed and maintain the garden throughout the summer and fall - Work with the VRF staff to add / modify / remove the request for a P4P garden on the Block Party Request Form and provide instruction in the Block Party Permit Approval and Instruction Email to residents - Create and maintain informational material on the VRF website - Input the gardens on the Green America Climate Victory Garden map as well as on the VRF map
+- Increase the square footage of native plantings throughout the Village of River Forest (VRF) to support pollinators and mitigate flooding through the use of native plants. - Plant sun and shade gardens composed exclusively of native species on village-owned parkways to attract native pollinators and butterflies. - Encourage residents to participate by offering these gardens at no cost for block parties and children's parties. - Offer gardens to schools throughout the village at no cost as an activity for Green Groups (e.g., Green4Good, Trinity HS Horticulture Club, etc.). - The Deep Roots Project performs the garden prep, planting, spring clean-up and mulching; resident garden host to water, weed and maintain the garden. - Create and maintain informational material on the VRF website, evolving as the program evolves. - Input the gardens on the Green America Climate Victory Garden map as well as on the VRF native garden map.

-Status: The program is funded for three years through grants from PlanItGreen and the ComEd Openlands Program from 2018 through 2020
+The program is funded through grants from The Oak Park River Forest Community Foundation, PlanItGreen and the ComEd Openlands Program for three years from 2018 through 2020.